flattenthecurve/guide/_sections/act_and_prepare/en/02-do/07-stock-up-on-food-and-essentials.md

 because a [few days of panic buying & high demands cause more panic & stress systems unnecessarily](https://twitter.com/firefoxx66/status/1233666678841597952).
 Also, being in line with hundreds of people isn't wise.
 Go off peak.
 Buy a little more than what you need.
 Preparedness isn't about doing nothing, but also about not overreacting.
 It's about doing your part to put the [\*slack in our systems\*](https://twitter.com/firefoxx66/status/1233666678841597952) so that short disruptions are smooth as possible, can absorb extra load, & resources remain available for those most in need.

 Buy food and other supplies responsibly.
 Some tips:
+Wherever possible, make delivery a top priority, especially for those at highest risk, and especially in regions at the beginning of the exponential curve.
  - Go to the store at off-peak hours.
  - Make a list so you can be efficient.
  - Retain a 6ft distance between yourself and others at all times.